stmcculloch/PrusaSlicer-WaveOverhangs/README.md

   <img src="doc/wave_overhangs/test_1_side_view.png" alt="Side view of clean wave overhang print example" width="49%" />
 </p>

+On larger overhangs, warping may become a limiting factor.
+[Read more](/doc/limitations.md)

+For a detailed explanation of the features, pattern choices, troubleshooting, and recommended starting values see [Wave Overhangs Guide](doc/wave-overhangs.md).

 Available settings:

 * `Use wave overhangs (Experimental)`: Enables the wave-overhang path in place of legacy extra overhang perimeters.